force4il/for_work/README.md

-its repository uses for testing
+it repository uses for testing